 Cloud Identity and Access Management (IAM) Defined

 Cloud IAM refers to the resources and processes utilized for controlling user access and identity management as it relates to both cloud and on-premise applications.
-Ideally, this should be governed from one central location that allows access to any resource regardless of OS, authentication tool, location, or vendor.
+Ideally, an effective IAM Security Strategy should allow for governance from one central location and allow access to any resource regardless of OS, authentication tool, location, or vendor.

 Unlike the on-premise identity management of years passed, that could only manage a few applications, the re-imagined cloud IAM model can manage hundreds.
 In addition, cloud IAM: